-The , is a rule that the Federal Government has imposed on itself in a political commitment to limit the regulatory burden on businesses in an effective way, and which has been in force since 1 January 2015.
+A , a rule that the Federal Government has imposed on itself in a political commitment to limit the regulatory burden on businesses in an effective way, has been in force since 1 January 2015.
 Under this rule, any additional regulatory burden imposed on companies must be fully offset within a year, meaning that the burden on business must be eased elsewhere.
 The aim of this ‘one in, one out’ rule is to permanently limit the increase in burdens without hindering any measures that the government desires to implement.